 The assurances for written evaluation systems are intended to ensure that school districts and BOCES across Colorado implement written evaluation systems that are aligned with Senate Bill 10-191 and the State Board Rules for the Evaluation of Licensed Personnel.
 The department has successfully collected assurances from all districts indicating how licensed personnel in their district or BOCES are evaluated since the 2013-2014 school year.
 View summary data collected since 2014 and the assurance process.

 As required by statute and State Board of Education rules, CDE must collect teacher and principal performance evaluation data and provide aggregated reports back to districts and the public.
 These reports are referred to as the Educator Effectiveness Metrics.
-The department will be releasing early Feb.
-2017 for the first time a limited number of educator effectiveness metrics that reflect performance evaluation ratings from the 2014-15 school year (the time lag in reporting is due to the time it takes districts to complete and submit evaluation data to CDE).
+Available beginning in early February 2018, the department has released a set of educator effectiveness metrics that reflect performance evaluation ratings from the 2013-14, 2014-15 and 2015-16 school years.
+(The time lag in reporting is due to the time it takes districts to complete and submit evaluation data to CDE.)
 The department will report on only four metrics for teachers and four for principals.
 The publicly reported metrics will only show how teachers and principals are doing as a group at the school, district and state level.
 Protections are in place to maintain the privacy of individual teachers and principals.

-Learn more about the Educator Effectiveness Metrics for teachers and principals from the 2014-2015 school year.
+Learn more about the Educator Effectiveness Metrics for teachers and principals from the 2014-2015 and 2015-16 school years.